sciencemediacenter/GraphQLBuilder/README.md

 Attention!
 This package is optimized for using a hasura.io endpoint - not all GraphQL functions are supported.

+> This package is currently under development.
+Nevertheless, all existing functions should work in most cases.

 ## Installation

 ```bash